Mateo Cariño: Personal life

 Mateo Cariño was married to Bayosa Ortega with whom he had nine children.
 Bayosa was the only daughter of Enrique Ortega, and the granddaughter of Apulog Minse, both baknangs.
 Bayosa owned large tracts of land in Kafagway, bought from her ancestors wealth based on gold and cattle trading.
 Mateo's father was Mawmaw.
 Mateo expanded the gold trade, introduced rice cultivation and large-scale livestock trading to become the richest baknang.
-Mateo's older brother was Juan Oraa, who was appointed governor of the Benguet district by President Emilio Aguinaldo.
+Mateo's older brother was Juan Cariño Oraá, who became the deputy governor of Benguet, then a subprovince of Mountain Province.